Pastoral Centre

 What we do

-We offer Mass on Sunday and on most of the Polish Holy Days of Obligation.
+We offer Mass on Sunday and on all the Polish Holy Days of Obligation.
 You can have confession before Sunday Mass or at another time by arrangement with the priest.

 If you plan to marry in Poland and need your wedding celebrated in English – we can help with that, from advice if you live outside of Wrocław, to marriage preparation and celebrating the wedding Mass in our parish church.
 If you had a civil wedding, and you want the graces of a sacramental marriage, you can discuss your situation with our priest and he’ll help you figure out what you need to do next.